 - coordinating these efforts with the activities of other donors and partner countries in order to maximize the impact of available resources.

 However, with President Trump’s Jan.
-2017 reinstatement of the Mexico City Policy and directions to the Secretary of State regarding implementing the Kemp-Kasten Amendment, along with single-party control of both Congress and the White House, the future of U.S. FP/RH efforts is more uncertain.
+2017 reinstatement of the Mexico City Policy, the Kemp-Kasten determination regarding UNFPA, and the Administration’s proposed elimination of FP/RH funding, along with single-party control of both Congress and the White House, the future of U.S. FP/RH efforts is more uncertain.
 Policy debates and discussions within and among Congress and the Trump Administration regarding the U.S. role in FP/RH (such as its role in fostering progress toward global goals related to providing access to FP/RH services) and the amount and use of U.S. funding (including legal and policy requirements) are likely to continue.